dequelabs/cauldron/CONTRIBUTING.md

 Local development setup is documented in [this project's readme](./README.md#development)

-## React

-Cauldron is an evolving project.
-Moving forward, it is preferred that the react components are implemented with simplicity and readability in mind.

-- functional components over class components
-  - hooks over `setState`
-- `React.forwardRef` over `ref={el => ...}`
-- declaring valid typescript types for components
-- including `PropTypes` for non-typescript consumers of this project

 ## Styles

 We use [BEM](http://getbem.com/introduction/) for our CSS naming conventions.
 Here's an example for a mythical "Calendar" component: